 What is the risk of Ciguatera poisoning?

-Ciguatera poisoning British Virgin Islands is a foodborne illness caused by eating certain reef fish with toxins contaminating their flesh.
+Ciguatera poisoning is a foodborne illness caused by eating certain reef fish with toxins contaminating their flesh.

 Ciguatera is initially produced by dinoflagellates such as Gambierdiscus toxicus, which live in tropical and subtropical waters.
 The Caribbean Sea is one of these locations.

-These dinoflagellates adhere to coral, algae, and seaweed, eaten by herbivorous fish, which in turn, are eaten by larger predatory fish.
+These dinoflagellates adhere to coral, algae, and seaweed, eaten by herbivorous fish, which larger predatory fish eat.

 In this way, the toxins move up the food chain and biomagnify.